Trailblazerr1/linkblog/README.md

 ## TODO

-    - Fix date bugs.
+    - [ ] Fix date bugs.
+(Ordering or posts fixed.)
-    - Add RSS support.
+    - [ ] Add RSS Feed support.
-    - Refactor and clear Go parser and template's code and commit it.
+    - [ ] Refactor and clear Go parser and template's code and commit it.
-    - Automate the process using Github Actions.
+    - [x] Linkback to homepage.
-    - Linkback to hoomepage.
+    - [ ] Automate blog generation process using Github Actions.